Nth-iteration-labs/contextual/README.md

 Overview
 --------

 [R6](https://github.com/r-lib/R6) based R package facilitating the simulation and evaluation of context-free and contextual Multi-Armed Bandit policies or algorithms.
+It has been developed to introduce a wider audience to the refined sequential decision strategies offered by contextual bandit policies and to ease the implementation, evaluation and dissemination of both existing and new contextual Multi-Armed Bandit algorithms and policies.

 Installation
 ------------